 Pushing on skills to address the current and future challenges: Learning solutions and trends across economic sectors

-The workshop will also feature a panel of speakers presenting tangible results from EU- funded projects and other initiatives.
-Discussions will cover skills assessment and competence needs, innovative training design, lessons learned, current learning environments (in-person, online, and hybrid with VR integration), and connections to the job market, including support through AI-based tools.
-Transferring knowledge and competencies across all age groups—from youth to adults, particularly professionals and workers—is becoming more critical than ever throughout the entire lifespan.
-The society has evolved significantly, and stakeholders of the education ecosystem at large are now called to maximize the potential of the latest trends and solutions to sustain and amplify the valuable contributions they already make.
-For this reason, the workshop welcomes a diverse audience, including academics, trainers, representatives of TVET centers, associations, HR departments, and both public and private employment agencies.
+The workshop also featured a panel of speakers presenting tangible results from EU-funded projects and other initiatives.
+Discussions covered skills assessment and competence needs, innovative training design, lessons learned, current learning environments (in-person, online, and hybrid with VR integration), and connections to the job market, including support through AI-based tools.
+Transferring knowledge and competencies across all age groups — from youth to adults, particularly professionals and workers — has become more critical than ever throughout the entire lifespan.
+Society has evolved significantly, and stakeholders of the education ecosystem at large are now called to maximise the potential of the latest trends and solutions to sustain and amplify the valuable contributions they already make.